Yin Soon is Co-Head of the Maritime & Aviation Practice and Co-Head of the Shipping (Contentious) Team.

 Yin Soon joined Allen & Gledhill in 1994 and was made a Partner in 2000.
 He is also on the Maritime Panel of Associate Mediators, Singapore Mediation Centre.

-He has argued many leading and notable cases and in The Legal 500 Asia Pacific, he has been cited as an “excellent advocate” with clients appreciating his “‘hands-on’ approach”.
+He has argued many leading and notable cases.
+In The Legal 500 Asia Pacific, Yin Soon has been cited as an “excellent advocate” who is “technically sound, [and] commercial minded to provide practical solutions”.
+He possesses “in-depth enforcement expertise” with clients appreciating his “‘hands-on’ approach”.

 - “The Bunga Melati 5” SGHC 190 and SGCA 20.
 Leading case on bunkering contracts and practices and agency law.

 - Grains and Industrial Products Trading Pte Ltd and another v State Bank of India and others SGHC 292.
 Leading case before the Singapore High Court on issues relating to various jurisdictional challenges on claims and service of writ out of the jurisdiction.

 - The “King Darwin” 5 SLR 800; SGHC 177.
 Leading case before the Singapore High Court to relook at the legal test for wrongful arrest outside an in rem action.